Has it been since forever? Why yes it has. This year went down the toilet basically and this movie tries to uplift but fails on several counts.

 See a cheesy cliched romance trope found in this flick might pull the heartstrings of a 17-year old cosplayer who is inspired by Wonder Woman.
 Fact is us older fans are inspired too by Wonder Woman, it’s just that we don’t buy the drivel coming out of this movie.
 We know our heroine is so much more.

 And of course the old timers, folks who grew up on the 70s iteration of Lynda Carter’s Wonder Woman may think it’s great only because Lynda finally got some action in this franchise.
 Couple of cameos to say the least.
 There are those who will always think of her portrayal as the only true Wonder Woman.
 It’s the newer generations who think Gal Gadot meets that standard in their eyes.
 And then you have the in betweens, who like both.
-While some who don’t like Gal for her controversial Israel background, accent and non-voluptuous figure.
+While some who don’t like Gal for her controversial Israeli background, accent and non-voluptuous figure.

 When it comes down to both of these leading ladies, their acting range is limited.
 They shine in their physical appearance.
 Both are stunning but you’re left with a feeling of wanting more and it just doesn’t give.
 If Gal gives more, she comes across rather too weak, dragging the most powerful DC heroine down with her.
 I don’t think she fully understands or knows this character and it shows.

 And yea that guy Steve.
-The fact that they resurrected him shows that the director relies on the humor and charm of Chris Pines to help carry the film because Gal can’t do it.
+The fact that they resurrected him shows that the director relies on the humor and charm of Chris Pine to help carry the film because Gal can’t do it.
 But he makes Wonder Woman even weaker.
 She doesn’t need him.
 He was never meant to be a sidekick or actual lover.
 He was more like a brother.

 The real Wonder Woman wouldn’t need him.
 But that’s DC’s thing, I call it the “LOISZIFICATION”.
 It’s where an annoying human becomes the crutch of a superhero and their focal point for existence and even everything they do.
 You will often find these characters being smarter and more capable than the superhero themselves even teaching them how to fly.